Offensive Coaching Staff

 After being selected in the fourth round of the 2003 NFL draft (133rd pick overall) by the Bucs, King finished his career by seeing action in 34 games over three seasons with the Falcons.

 King began his college coaching career at the University of Toledo, where he was the Rockets’ offensive quality control coach in 2012 and 2013.
 Assisting with the offensive line, King helped Toledo average 33 points a game and 240 yards per game on the ground while allowing just six sacks in 361 pass attempts.
-Last season, King was offensive quality control coach at Syracuse where he assisted once again with the offensive line.
+In 2014, King was offensive quality control coach at Syracuse where he assisted once again with the offensive line.

 Michael Wallace - Assistant Coach / Tight Ends